 This product can be the tool you use to start a dialogue for change.
-Included is a facilitator's manual and a chapterized DVD with clips showing examples pertaining to and refuting bigoted statements.
+Included is one facilitator's manual and one chapterized DVD with clips showing examples pertaining to and refuting bigoted statements.
+Additional manuals are also available and sold separately.

 Film Length: 57 minutes